jordikitto/NextBrokes/README.md

 Various errors have been handled, to ensure the app doesn't crash and the user is provided with relevant feedback.

+The design system package is setup to provide consistency throughout the app.
+Key custom functionality missing from the design system is fonts and colors.
+Since there is no provided specification for these, Apple's built-in fonts and colors have been used instead for consistency.

 ### Design
 Ease of use is key, along with a focus on the next race and when it starts.